-2.3.4 FRRs shall apply to the sides of primary and secondary elements which are exposed to fire.

-2.3.5 When different FRRs apply on each side of a fire separation, being a wall, the higher rating shall apply to both sides.

-2.3.6 Floors shall have an FRR for exposure from the underside.

-2.3.7 The FRR of a primary element integral with a fire separation shall be no less than that of the fire separation.

-2.3.8 Except as required by Paragraph 4.3.3, areas of external wall not permitted to be unprotected areas shall be rated for fire exposure from within a firecell.

-2.3.9 Areas of external wall not permitted to be unprotected areas shall be rated for fire exposure from both sides equally where:

-- a) Walls are within 1.0 m of the relevant boundary, or

-- b) The building height is more than 10 m.

-- c) DELIBERATELY LEFT BLANK

-2.3.10 Building elements shall have an FRR of no less than that of any building element to which they provide support within the firecell or in any adjacent firecell

-2.3.11 Structural framing members connected to building elements with an FRR shall be rated at no less than the elements to which they are connected, or alternatively their connections and supports shall be designed so that their collapse during fire will not cause collapse of the fire rated elements.
+- 2.3.4 FRRs shall apply to the sides of primary and secondary elements which are exposed to fire. - 2.3.5 When different FRRs apply on each side of a fire separation, being a wall, the higher rating shall apply to both sides. - 2.3.6 Floors shall have an FRR for exposure from the underside. - 2.3.7 The FRR of a primary element integral with a fire separation shall be no less than that of the fire separation. - 2.3.8 Except as required by Paragraph 4.3.3, areas of external wall not permitted to be unprotected areas shall be rated for fire exposure from within a firecell. - 2.3.9 Areas of external wall not permitted to be unprotected areas shall be rated for fire exposure from both sides equally where: - a) Walls are within 1.0 m of the relevant boundary, or - b) The building height is more than 10 m. - c) DELIBERATELY LEFT BLANK - 2.3.10 THIS PARAGRAPH DELIBERATELY LEFT BLANK - 2.3.11 Structural framing members connected to building elements with an FRR shall be rated at no less than the elements to which they are connected, or alternatively their connections and supports shall be designed so that their collapse during fire will not cause collapse of the fire rated elements.